Heechul90/Data_Structure_and_Algorithms/2. Non-Linear Structure, Optimiztion,and Algorithm/3/README.md

 		* Tricky in the complecity proof
 	* Quick Sort
 		* Importance of a pivot
-	* Counting Sort and Racix Sort
+	* Counting Sort and Radix Sort
 		* O(N) search